nullndr/matador/README.md

   $ npm run dev
   ```

+If you want to stop the development Redis Database, run `npm run dev:docker:stop`

 # Connecting to your Redis server

 Matador needs a **Redis 6 instance** at least to work.